CGAJAY/Terminal-commands/README.md

 ### touch - used to create a file.
 			* eg. touch index.html - creates a html file called index.

-			git remote -v - checks for present link b2n local repo and remote repo git remote add upstream <upstream-url> -  creates link b2n local repo and original repo git pull upstream <branch-name> - fetches from the original upstream repository, updating your remote-tracking branches, and merging any changes into your local branches
+### git remote -v
+     checks for present link b2n local repo and remote repo

+### git remote add upstream <upstream-url>
+	  creates link b2n local repo and original repo

+### git pull upstream <branch-name>
+		 fetches from the original upstream repository, updating your remote-tracking branches, and merging any changes into your local branches

+### git rm
+		removes files from both the working directory and the Git index (also known as the staging area).
+When you use git rm, Git removes the specified files from your working directory and stages their removal in the index.
+This means that the files will be deleted from both your filesystem and the Git repository history when you commit the changes.

+### git rm --cached
+		 removes files only from the Git index (staging area), leaving them intact in your working directory.
+When you use git rm --cached, Git removes the specified files from the index/staging area but leaves them untouched in your working directory.
+This means that the files are no longer tracked by Git, but they remain in your filesystem.
+It's commonly used when you want to stop tracking files that were previously added to the repository but you still want to keep them locally.

+### git config alias
+	helps us to create shortcuts.
+	So if we wanted to type git st and have it function like git status, we would type git config alias.st status.
+Now we can type git st and have the same output as if we typed git status.

+	If you would like your alias to be a part of your global configuration, add the --global command after git config.
+For example, to alias git i to git init globally, you would type git config --global alias.i init.